Oil and gas industry in the United Kingdom: Tax contribution

 Oil and gas production from the UKCS has contributed £271 billion (2008 money) in tax revenues over the last forty years.
 In 2008, tax rates on UKCS production ranged from 50 to 75%, depending on the field.
 The industry paid £12.9 billion in corporate taxes in 2008–9, the largest since the mid-1980s, because of high oil and gas prices.
 This represented 28% of total corporation tax paid in the UK.
 It is expected that tax revenues from production will fall to £6.9 billion in 2009-10 based on an oil price of $47 per barrel, providing 20% of total corporation taxes.
 In addition to production taxes, the supply chain contributes another £5-6 billion per year in corporation and payroll taxes.

 Gas and oil infrastructure

 A schematic overview of the sources, flow, infrastructure, processes and export routes of UK oil and gas is shown on the schematic, adapted from.
 Further details are given in the following tables.

 The infrastructure used to transport gas from offshore gas fields to the gas National Transmission System is shown in the table below.
 This includes import routes of gas from other sources.

-Note: The Theddlethorpe reception terminal has been demolished, the National Grid terminal has been retained as a reception point for the Saltfleetby gas field.
+Note: The Theddlethorpe reception terminal and the National Grid terminal have been demolished.

 The gas export routes from the UK are as follows: